 - Cover small sections: Don’t start wildly steaming in random directions.
 Work on small sections and go slowly.
 Give the steam a chance to break down stubborn grunge in your grout.

-- Clean brush periodically: If you’re using a brush, examine it every so often.
-After all, if the bristles are thick with crud it won’t be very efficient.
+- Clean brush periodically: If you’re using a brush, examine it frequently.
+After all, if the bristles are thick with crud, it won’t be very efficient.

 6. Rinse and Repeat (If Needed)

 Rinse the steamed areas with plain water, or wipe them down with a wet towel.
 If they look brand new, you can pat yourself on the back for a job well done.
 But if you still notice discolorations, you may have to repeat the steaming.